daleroux/git-2-hub/README.md

 ## Using the `git-2-hub.sh` Script

 The provided script automates the process of building and publishing an Ansible collection.
 The script now takes only one argument, which is the full Git repository URL.
-It addresses the following RFE: [RFE] ability to sync/upload collections from a Git Repo to the Private Automation Hub.

 ### Script Overview